Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

      - Follwing the links there is an introduction of the teachers that works in the studio, so users know what to expect in the classes before the procced to booking.

-  #####  As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content:
+  #####  As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content and find where the studio is located:

     - At the top of each page the is a header with the logo and the navigation menu, wich mades easy to navigates throw the four pages of the site.

     - At the botton of the header in the Index page, there is a call to action for first time visitors( new members offer ) and at the botton of this 2  call to action redirections links, so the users always now where to go and they don't feel trapped as they reach the botton of the page.

-    - At the bottom of the footer in all pages there is a link to bring the ser to tye top of the page, to the nav menu, so is easy to the user to move to what is looking for.
+    - At the bottom of the footer in all pages there is a link to bring back the users to the top of the page, to the nav menu, so is easy to the user to move to what is looking for.

+    -In the Home page the users can fin a call of action link wich get to the iframe map location at the botton of the page and also to the contact us information.

   ##### As a first time visitor I want to see some stories and reviews from other ussers to get to know the studio.
 I also Want to find the links to the social media to find more information about the studion and ussers thoughts and reviews and be able to determine how trasted and known the studio is: